econprofmath/starter-hugo-academic/content/home/demo.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = false  # This file represents a page section. active = "false"  # Activate this widget? true/false
+headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
-active: false
-weight = 15  # Order that this section will appear.

 title = "Academic Template"